ml-jku/hopfield-layers/index.md

 ## Versatile Hopfield layers (beyond self-attention)

 The insights stemming from our work on modern Hopfield Networks allowed us to introduce new [PyTorch Hopfield layers][github-repo], which can be used as plug-in replacement for existing layers as well as for applications like multiple instance learning, set-based and permutation invariant learning, associative learning, and many more.
 We introduce three types of Hopfield layers:
 - <code>Hopfield</code> for associating and processing two sets.
+Examples are the transformer attention, which associates keys and queries, and two point sets that have to be compared.
 - <code>HopfieldPooling</code> for fixed pattern search, pooling operations, and memories like LSTMs or GRUs.
+The state (query) pattern is static and can be learned.
 - <code>HopfieldLayer</code> for storing fixed patterns or learning internal prototypes.
+The stored (key) patterns are static and can be learned.

 Additional functionalities of the new PyTorch Hopfield layers compared to the transformer (self-)attention layer are:
 - **Association of two sets**